Mini Chickpea Flour Frittatas (Vegan)

 Bake: Place in the oven, on the center rack, and bake for 35 – 45 minutes (depending on the veggies used).
 Do the toothpick test by sticking it in the center of a muffin, if it comes clean, frittatas are ready.
 If cooking for 35 minutes and the center seems soggy, let them cool, and they will stiffen up nicely.

-Remove from oven, turn out frittatas and place on cooling rack.
+Remove from oven, turn out frittatas and place on cooling rack to cool.

 Store: Leftovers can be stored, covered, in the refrigerator, or on the counter.
 Reheat in a toaster oven or microwave.

 If using black salt, use about 1/2 teaspoon, and the other 1/2 teaspoon regular mineral salt.
 Too much black salt may be overpowering.

 Feel free to change up the veggies, using at least 3 cups.
 Use an assortment of diced zucchini, mushrooms, peas, green bell peppers, finely chopped broccoli or carrots.
 Fresh herbs would be great too!

 If not use a non-stick muffin tin, lightly grease each muffin hole.
 If using non-stick, the frittatas will fall out when turned over.
 You may need to gently tap the tin, upside down, gently on the a hard surface to release them.

 Nutritional facts include the optional 1/4 cup nutritional yeast.